 Impact analysis is another important area of testing.
 Skilled professionals identify the critical areas where testing efforts should be focused.

 Regression testing is often the last step in the Test Execution phase.
-After performing testing of new functionality throughout the development phase, identifying defects, and re-testing defects, the Testing team executes a final run to verify that all functionality which worked previously has not broken with the introduction of new functionality.
+After performing testing of new functionality throughout the development phase, identifying defects, and re-testing defects, the Testing team executes a final run to verify that all functionality that worked previously has not broken with the introduction of new functionality.

 Test automation has always been a part of excellent testing practices.
 Since test automation is expensive, especially at the start, it is important to understand why it is needed.
-Test automation is used primarily for Regression Testing; but some projects support automation from the start of the project.
+Test automation is used primarily for Regression Testing, but some projects support automation from the start of the project.
 Regression Testing can be UI-driven or pure backend and First Line Software testing experts are equipped to propose a solution.

 Eliminating Testing from a development project can have serious consequences in terms of achieving the desired quality of the end product and duration of the project.
-Whether your company is outsourcing the entire development project or simply the testing phase, be sure you allocate budget for this important function.
+Whether your company is outsourcing the entire development project or simply the testing phase, be sure you allocate a budget for this important function.